Alcohol Treatment Centers in Ohio

 What Levels of Care Are Offered?

 Alcohol recovery is a long and sometimes complicated process, and it is beneficial to have caring staff to lead a person through it.
 The Ridge starts individuals out with supervised detox at our facility, or medical detox at a hospital facility when necessary.
 Then we help clients work on their sobriety through therapy, counseling, and other programming.
-Once the individual has become stable enough to step down from inpatient therapy, we are able to offer outpatient therapy at our sister organization, Northland.
+Once the individual has become stable enough to step down from inpatient therapy, we are able to offer outpatient therapy.
 Finally, long-term care is vital to continued success, and we connect alumni with support systems to ensure long-term success.
-Benefits of the continuum of care that The Ridge offers include consistency, convenience, and maintained sobriety.
+Benefits of the continuum of care that The Ridge offers include consistency, convenience, and maintaining sobriety.

 Is the Facility Certified?